 How can you discipline a 16-month-old?

 At this age, your 16-month-old still doesn’t always understand what is and isn’t acceptable behavior.
 Your best bet is to set a good example and reward positive behavior.
 While tantrums are one of the 16-month-old milestones you’d probably rather skip, they are par for the course.
 Try to redirect behavior and use clear and concise words to get your point across, like “no hitting” and “stop throwing.”
-Your 16-month-old may start to realize that their behavior impacts others, so they may try to comfort someone they’ve just hurt.
+Your 16-month-old may soon start to realize that their behavior impacts others, so they may try to comfort someone they’ve just hurt.
 Encourage this empathy.

 Toddlers are constantly exposed to germs—and it doesn't help that their food and drink preference can lead to some digestive problems.
 Common health questions at 16 months are: